Fireandplants/plant_gbif/README.md

 This will create the names list.
 The current version is `../query_names/gbif-occurrences-names_141023.csv`.
 This is all unique binomial names in the GBIF Plantae occurrences data.

+NOTE: because we downloaded GBIF Plantae data twice (July 2 2014, and October 22 2014), I did not need to re-run fuzzy matching on all names the second time.
+Therefore, There is a short R script, `scripts/new-gbif-data-check.R` which reads both full GBIF binomial names lists and saves only the new names from the October data dump as `query_names/gbif-occurrences-names_141023_newonly.txt`.

 Now we can create a lookup table that maps each name in this list to the expanded canonical names list, omitting any name that does not have a sufficiently close match according to the settings in `fuzzy_match.py`

 ```